eile/Equalizer16/data/readme.txt

 --------------------

 *.dat files are generated from raw log file data;
-they're summing up the per-frame time of 800 frames for each test run.
+they're summing up the per-frame time of 790 frames (the first 10 frames are discarded) for each test run.
-Currently calculated from the input files for the individual plots, which are a moving average of these 800 frames, discarding the first 121 frames.
 The number of nodes is stored in the first column, the time in milliseconds in the second.